+Locks and Dams 3 through 10 have auxiliary chambers.
+Each auxiliary chamber has only a single set of miter gates that could pass shallow draft navigation traffic if the lock chamber was out of operation and the upstream and downstream pools were equalized.
 At each site, the U.S. Army Corps of Engineers only installed one set of miter gates.
 An auxiliary lock chamber was never authorized by Congress, which would have included a second set of miter gates.
 Since installation, the auxiliary emergency gates have never been used, and the gate operating machinery was never installed.

 The Corps performs periodic inspections of all of its sites.
 Recent periodic inspection reports for these sites have raised concerns about the condition of the auxiliary miter gates because they constitute a non-redundant portion of the damming surface that cannot be properly inspected and maintained.
 Deterioration and failure of the auxiliary miter gates could result in a loss of pool and disrupt navigation on the Upper Mississippi River.

-Design and construction are completed with 100 percent federal funds.
+Design and construction of the sheet pile at the auxiliary locks are completed with 100 percent federal funds.
 In fiscal year 2018, construction contracts at Locks and Dams 5 and 5A were awarded for $2,272,000 and $2,950,000, respectively, and a design task order for Locks and Dams 3, 4, 6 and 8 was awarded for $432,000.